NYC VFC Provider Requirements:

 How to Enroll in the VFC Program

-- Medical providers download and complete the Provider Agreement for New Enrollment Form (PDF) and New Enrollment Supplement Form (PDF)
+- Medical providers download and complete the Provider Agreement (PDF) and New Enrollment Form (PDF)

 - Complete the forms, scan them, and e-mail them to firstname.lastname@example.org.
 If you cannot e-mail the form, please fax it to (347) 396-2559, attention PQA Unit.

 - Once your paper work is processed, you will be contacted by a PQA staff member to schedule a New Enrollment site visit.
 You will not be able to order vaccine until we conduct a site visit and ensure that your practice meets all storage and handling guidelines.

 - You will need to prepare your office and staff for the New Enrollment site visit by reviewing both the administrative requirements of the program and the proper storage and handling guidelines for the vaccines.
-You can do so by having your physician-in-charge, vaccine coordinator, and back-up vaccine coordinator complete the two required web-based CDC trainings: You Call The Shots: Vaccine Storage and Handling and Vaccines For Children (VFC).
-Guidance on how to complete trainings (PDF).
+You can do so by having your physician-in-charge, vaccine coordinator, and back-up vaccine coordinator complete the two required web-based CDC trainings: You Call The Shots: Keys to Storing and Handling Your Vaccine Supply and Vaccines For Children (VFC).
+Guidance on how to complete trainings post-deadline (PDF).

 How to Re-enroll in the VFC Program